itnifl/WebShop/Readme.md

 - Run the automated tests
 - Use the browser and brows to:
  -- api/products
-- Use a Rest clieand and Post to:
+- Use a Rest client and Post to:
  -- api/products